 It’s just crazy.
 Nearly every time I sit down to write a post these days, I end up writing three before I have something I’m happy with.
-And that’s pretty much the case again, with this post.
+And that’s pretty much the case again, with

 I started a post last week.
 Trying to tell about the jam and the interesting experiences I had.
 One was the relief it gave me from the crazy few weeks I’ve been having and the other had to do with playing with someone of a caliber and skill level that I strive for.
 I thought it might be a nice thing to talk about since I haven’t really had much in the way of jam experiences to discuss recently.
 And then I got stuck.